 3. Unnecessary Political Dogmatism

 As an atheist, If I went to a recommended apologetics website and saw articles about why America shouldn’t let Syrian refugees into the country, any influence you may have had over me would be gone.
 The decision we sometimes make to let our political opinions spoil our influence is lamentable.
 If you want to take reaching skeptics seriously, there is no need for political dogma in conversations of apologetics.
-Further, the goal is to convert souls to Christ, not Republicanism or any other political platform.
+Further, the goal is to convert souls to Christ, not to any political platform.

 4. Fringe “Conspiracy” Apologetics